 Paying off a student loan from back home while you’re living in the US is just as complicated.
 If you just became a permanent resident or plan on being stateside for the foreseeable future, you might want to consider refinancing your student loan so you won’t have to worry about paying off debt abroad.

 Unfortunately, not all student loan refinancing options work with foreign debt — many pay off the lender directly.
 However, some lenders like Stilt offer personal loans that you can use to pay off debt.
 It’s not the most common way to use a personal loan — or even student loan refinancing — so make sure to reach out to the lender to make sure you’re eligible.

 It’s not easy to find financing as an international student, but it’s not impossible.
 While more options are open to you if you have a cosigner, it’s not absolutely necessary.
-You can check out our guide to financial aid for international students to explore more ways to pay for college in the US..
-Or if you’re curious about your loan options after you graduate, you might want to read our article on personal loans for nonresidents.
+Or, if you’re curious about your loan options after you graduate, you might want to read our article on personal loans for nonresidents.

 Frequently asked questions